kotamalayastudio/km-scoreboard/README.md

+Any Support Or Want Version ESX OR QBCORE CAN JOIN MY DISCORD : https://discord.gg/YgVZWnqQRV

 SCOREBOARD [QBOX] is a modern, lightweight, and fully customizable server status scoreboard designed for FiveM roleplay servers using Qbox frameworks.

 This resource provides players with a clean and immersive UI to quickly check server information without breaking roleplay immersion.